Financial Intelligence At Airbnb With Scala – A Case Study

 At Airbnb, Scala features were applied to create a brand-new financial reporting workflow.

 This concept enabled them to design and write handlers for different types of products and their further processing.
-This, in turn, helped with calculation of the accounting impact of products at different stages of their life cycles.
+This, in turn, helped with the calculation of the accounting impact of products at different stages of their life cycles.

 Platform events enabling tracking product-related changes.